glgerard/cloud-mdbn/doc/HOWTO.md

 You can check the status of the initialization by looking at the file

     tail -20 /var/log/cloud-init-output.log

+The run data should be stored in the directory called `/u01/cloud-mdbn/MDBN_run`.

 If everything worked as expected the data will now be uploaded on the S3 bucket you previously defined.